everettsouthwick/Eraserr/CONFIGURATION.md

 "progressive_deletion": true
 ```

 Activating this setting allows the system to progressively delete files in an attempt to maintain the minimum free space threshold.
-It operates by recursively deleting files, lowering the deletion thresholds step by step until the free space is above the minimum or the maximum number of executions (defined by "progressive_deletion_maximum_execution_count") has been reached.
-This feature should be used with caution as it can potentially delete a large number of files in a short period.
+It operates by recursively deleting files, lowering the deletion thresholds step by step until the free space is above the minimum or the maximum number of executions (defined by `progressive_deletion_maximum_execution_count`) has been reached.

+**Note**: The progressive deletion feature is powerful and can potentially delete a significant number of files.
+It should be used with caution, and users should monitor its behavior closely to prevent unintended data loss.

 #### Progressive Deletion Threshold